Updated January 12, 2022

 How to Spot a Professional Scammer

 A thorough screening process is the best tool to dig beneath a "perfect" application and the put-together appearance of these devious renters.
 When screening applicants, property owners can look for some tell-tale signs that you're not dealing with an honest, legitimate applicant.
-Serial Squatters often:
+Residential property management experts know that Serial Squatters often:

 - Pay cash upfront for the application fee, security deposit, and first month's rent.
-This tactic makes it tempting to approve them to live in your property.
+Unfortunately, this tactic makes it tempting to approve them to live in your property.

 - Make a big show of how much they know about all things rental law.
 They'll offer insights without prompting, and it's often irrelevant to the interview conversation.